wking/dockerfile/nginx/README.md

 [volume-mounting][volume-mount] your content under the container's `/var/www/localhost/htdocs`.
-You can also mount volumes from other containers and serve their data, although you may neet to tweak the config to serve from an alternative location.
+You can also mount volumes from other containers and serve their data, although you may need to tweak the config to serve from an alternative location.
 Adjusting this image to serve from a configurable `$HTTP_ROOT` wouldn't be too difficult either.